Bluebird and Small Cavity Nester Conservation

 • In a true emergency - i.e., BOTH parents gone, or one parent not feeding at ALL (e.g., for more than two hours of daylight) and babies are cold and listless and are not gaping (not to be confused with older nestlings which hunker down when box is opened), contact a wildlife rehabber specializing in songbirds.
 Nestlings can live 24 hours without food, after that, time is of the essence.

-• Fostering: If you are a monitor with many boxes, and have another nestbox with babies of almost or just the same age, and both parents are dead or only the male remains with very young nestlings (no feathers), you can attempt to foster orphaned nestlings in with another brood.
-If you don't have many boxes, call another bluebirder or your State/local bluebirding organization to see if someone else can help foster.
+• Fostering: If you are a monitor with many boxes, and have another nestbox with babies of almost or just the same age (within a day or two – ideally the fostered chick is slightly older since it is stressed already), and both parents are dead or only the male remains with very young nestlings (no feathers), you can attempt to foster orphaned nestlings in with another brood.
+If you don’t have many boxes, call another bluebirder or your State/local bluebirding organization to see if someone else can help foster.
+(This is another reason why it’s useful to keep good monitoring records.)
 This places a load on the parents of the other brood though, so supplemental feeding is a good idea.
+No more than 5-6 chicks should be in one nest to avoid exceeding the natural capacity of parents to care for the nestlings.
+Thus chicks may have to be split up between nests.
 The parents will not discriminate against the fostered young.
 (Leonard 1995.)

 • Do not put bluebird nestlings in the box of another species, as dietary needs, care, and fledging ages are too different.
 See info on transporting babies.